 Make sure your existing and potential customers know that you have achieved compliance with the standard.
 Look around for new business opportunities that may have opened up as a result of introducing it.

-For more information browse our standards on the BSI website or call a member of the BSI team on 0345 080 9000.
+For more information browse our standards on the BSI Knowledge or call a member of the BSI team on 0345 080 9000.

 Let us know your thoughts on how you can use standards to drive customers your way in the comments below